pragmint/open-practices/capabilities-maturity-assessment.md

 ### [Proactive Failure Notification](/capabilities/proactive-failure-notification.md)

 1. **No Notifications:** There is no automated system of notifying teams that a failure has occurred in deployed environments.
 Failures are typically caught via manual QA or reported by users.
-2. **Rudimentary Alerting:** Some alerting rules are in place, but thresholds are not well-defined, and notifications are often irrelevant or too frequent.
+2. **Rudimentary Notifications:** Some alerting rules are in place, but thresholds are not well-defined.
+Notifications are often irrelevant or too frequent.
-3. **Threshold-Based Alerting:** Alerting rules are well-defined, with thresholds set to predict potential issues, and notifications are relevant and timely.
+3. **Threshold-based Notifications:** Alerting rules are well-defined, with failure thresholds tuned to accurately spot issues.
+Notifications are relevant and timely.
-4. **Proactive Notification:** Proactive notification is deeply integrated into the development and operations process, with automated responses to notifications, and continuous review and refinement of alerting rules to anticipate and prevent failures.
+4. **Proactive Notification:** Rate of change metrics are tracked to proactively spot potential issues.
+There are automated responses to many notifications, and teams continuously review and refine alerting rules to anticipate and prevent failures.

 ### [Test Automation](/capabilities/test-automation.md)